Infineon/mtb-example-psoc6-dual-cpu-ipc-pipes/README.md

 # PSoC 6 MCU: Dual-CPU IPC Pipes

-This example demonstrates how to use the inter-processor communication (IPC) driver to implement a message pipe in PSoC 6 MCU.
+This example demonstrates how to use the inter-processor communication (IPC) driver to implement a message pipe in PSoC® 6 MCU.
 The pipe is used to send messages between CPUs.

-For instructions on how to develop dual-CPU applications, see  "PSoC 6 MCU Dual-CPU Development" in [AN215656](https://www.cypress.com/AN215656) – *PSoC 6 MCU Dual-CPU System Design*.
+See the "PSoC 6 MCU Dual-CPU Development" section in [AN215656](https://www.cypress.com/AN215656) – *PSoC 6 MCU Dual-CPU System Design* for instructions on how to develop dual-CPU applications.

 ## Overview